-Priority #4 Strategic Revitalization along Major Corridors (Littleton Boulevard, Santa Fe and development as identified by the Comprehensive Plan.
+Priority #4 Strategic Revitalization along Major Corridors (Littleton Boulevard, Santa Fe and Broadway)

+Issue: The city has three major corridors that need improvement and strategies for sustainable development as identified by the Comprehensive Plan.
 The city needs to identify the major assets and issues and mechanisms for new development and redevelopment.
 Subarea plans for each of these areas should be a high priority and those plans should include a strategic relationship to one another.
 A variety of development tools should be considered to implement the plans.